openaps/menube/README.md

 defined as a string with the event name or as an object with the event name and an array of arguments for a more complex event.

-A simple event with no arguements may look like the following...
+A simple event with no arguments may look like the following...
 ```json
 {
   "label": "Shutdown",